appscode/third-party-tools/storage/minio/README.md

 **Create ClusterIP type Service :**

-We have used `minio.demo.svc` domain while generating the self-signed certificates.
-So, our certificate is valid for a Service named `minio` in `demo` namespace.
+We have used `minio.storage.svc` domain while generating the self-signed certificates.
+So, our certificate is valid for a Service named `minio` in `storage` namespace.
 Let's create the service first,

 ```console
 $ kubectl apply -f https://raw.githubusercontent.com/appscode/third-party-tools/master/storage/minio/artifacts/minio-svc.yaml